-During the year 2017-18, MHRD, Gol has not sanctioned fund for construction of kitchen-cum-stores.
+During the year 2018-19, MHRD, Gol has not provide any fund for construction of kitchen-cum-stores.

-As kitchen sheds have already been constructed in all eligible school units in 2014 - 15, the new construction target for the next year is nil.
+As kitchen sheds have already been constructed in all eligible school units up to 2014 - 15, the new construction target for the next year is nil.